 Simplify Checkout

-- Minimize form fields - only ask for what you need
+- Minimize form fields, only asking for what you need

 - Offer guest checkout (don't force account creation)